tcardoso2/t-motion-binance/README.md

 # t-motion-binance
 A binance API wrapper, to detect movements in currencies

+* v0.0.8: Working In Progress on synchronization between TradingProxyEnvironment and actual Binance API;
 * v0.0.7: Created first version of TradeProxyDetector, a wrapper for binance module;
 * v0.0.6: Working on APIEnvironment and storing/retrieving the key and secret in a local file (APIEnvironment to be part of t-motion-detector-cli module) - changed detpendency from t-motion-detector to t-motion-detector-cli;
 * v0.0.5: Upgraded dependency to t-motion-detector@0.5.17, to support originalIntensity; added methods to calculate balances and growth percentage;